-Replacing the capacitor in a window air conditioner is no a difficult task but car must taken so no harm is done to yourself or the unit.
+Replacing the capacitor in a window air conditioner is not a difficult task but care must taken so no harm is done to yourself or to the unit.

 If you have no experience in HVAC, electrical, or other equivalent background it would be best to buy a new unit since high voltage is fed into the capacitor.

-Most all air conditioning systems use large capacitors to help the compressor start and the condensing fan motor.
+Most all air conditioning systems use large capacitors to help the compressor start and the condensing fan motor turn on.

-There are different engineering solutions in some cases but most will use a capacitor to either help start a component or help it run evenly with no high or low spikes.
+There can be differences with units but most will use a capacitor to either help start a component or help it run evenly with no high or low spikes.

 Most units will use a Dual Round capacitor that is two capacitors in one package.
-This is done to save on space as two separate capacitors would take up more space.
+This is done to save on space as two separate capacitors would take up more room.

 Symptoms of a bad capacitor include the compressor not starting or the condensing fan not coming on.

-The capacitor needs to be tested using a multi-meter that is cable of reading micro-farads.
+The capacitor needs to be tested using a multi-meter that is able to reading micro-farads.